2025–26 Spain Cup

-The 2025–26 Spain Cup is the 2nd edition of the Spain Cup, a men's basketball competition created with the aim to replace the Copa Princesa de Asturias and the Copa LEB Plata.
-It is played by all teams competing in the 2025–26 season of the Primera FEB and the Segunda FEB.
+The 2025–26 Spain Cup was the 2nd edition of the Spain Cup, a men's basketball competition created with the aim to replace the Copa Princesa de Asturias and the Copa LEB Plata.
+It was played by all teams competing in the 2025–26 season of the Primera FEB and the Segunda FEB.

+Movistar Estudiantes accomplished its first Spain Cup title becoming in its third cup title in the last five seasons.
+CB Starlabs Morón finished as the top ranked team of the Segunda FEB after reaching the quarter-finals which served them to achieve an honorary title endowed with €15,000.

 Across mainland Spain, match times up to 25 October 2025 are CEST (UTC+2) and from 26 October 2025 are CET (UTC+1).

 Schedule and format

 On 1 June 2025, the Spanish Basketball Federation introduced changes in the format of the competition, which was expanded to open participation to all teams from Primera FEB and Segunda FEB.
 It began with a preliminary group stage in which all teams from Segunda FEB are divided into seven groups of four teams.
-At the end of the group stage, the 15 top teams will join the knockout phase alongside all teams from Primera FEB in a sudden-death phase where the four winners will conclude at a Final Four.
+At the end of the group stage, the 15 top teams joined the knockout phase alongside all teams from Primera FEB in a sudden-death phase where the four winners concluded at a Final Four.